-Last week, I began planning a comprehensive innovation project with a client.
+Last week, we began planning a comprehensive innovation project with one of our clients.
 This project is of a high importance for this Multinational Corporation, which is seeking for new applications in new industries for a highly profitable product that is now locked into one industry and one application niche.
-The first challenge in this complex innovation project, I told the client, would be to understand —and escape— the GIGO principle of innovation.
+The first challenge in this complex innovation project, I told my counterpart on client’s side, would be to understand —and escape— the GIGO principle of innovation.

 What is the GIGO principle?

 GIGO stands for “Garbage in, garbage out”.
 Originating from the domain of computer science and information technology, the GIGO principle describes the following fact:

 If you input unintended, even nonsensical, data (“garbage in”) to a computer (operated by logical processes), then it will unquestioningly produce undesired, often nonsensical, output (“garbage out”).